DeepWok/mase-docker/README.md

 # MASE Docker

-The docker container used to run MASE
+The docker container used to run MASE.

+The deps are in deepwok/mase